“Mathematics in not about numbers, equations, computations or algorithms: it is about understanding” William Paul Thurston

 - A plenary, usually with a using and applying or reasoning focus.

 We incorporate challenge within each session in order that all learners have access to the full maths curriculum as opposed to creating any “glass ceilings” based on their perceived ability.
-Learners are able to self-select from the levels of challenge on offer.
+Learners may be able to self-select from the levels of challenge on offer or complete a range of examples to widen their understanding.
 This inclusive approach builds self-confidence and resilience.
 Those learners who grasp concepts quickly are challenged through problem solving and reasoning, while learners who are not sufficiently fluent are provided with additional support to consolidate their understanding further.

 We recognise that not every child finds maths easy and offer a range of evidence-based interventions to support those who require more than just quality first teaching to stay on track.
-We are privileged enough to have our very own accredited Numbers Count teacher, who not only works with our most vulnerable mathematicians, but also shares her expertise with colleagues for the benefit of all pupils.
+Our Maths Lead, is an accredited Numbers Count teacher and at present we also have a qualified teacher who delivers maths tuition as part of the National Tuition program.
 Nevertheless, our aim is always for pupils to be supported to ‘keep up’ as opposed to requiring interventions to ‘catch up’.